openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 ## Summary

-Live-migration is the bread and butter of any virtualization solution.
-OpenShift Virtualization does not currently support live-migration over the OpenShift default cluster network, for a variety of reasons.
-The scope of this enhancement is to define how to use the existent [primary UDN feature](https://github.com/openshift/enhancements/pull/1623/) to enable virtualization workloads to migrate over the primary network.
+Traditional virtualization users have some expectations on what a virtualization platform should provide.
+Live-migration, and IP address persistence across reboots are paramount features for any virtualization solution, and OpenShift Virtualization does not currently support any of them over the OpenShift default cluster network, for a variety of reasons.
+The scope of this enhancement is to define how to use the existent [primary UDN feature](https://github.com/openshift/enhancements/pull/1623/) to enable virtualization workloads to migrate over the primary network, and to persist the IP address across reboots or virtual machine shutdowns.

 ## Motivation